rahulyhg/eagleapi/public/docs/source/.compare.md

 This is the Model for the Units
 Attributes are: name(String), unit_lead(integer) a foreign key for employee (User)
 <!-- START_82952855fc557e95349a5414e2473bd3 -->
-## Display a listing of the resource.
+## Display a listing of the Units.

 > Example request: